Build Dev with Browser

 - By making the

-branch your default, you will get automatic build updates weekly
+devbranch your default, you will get automatic build of anydevupdates weekly - You will no longer get automated builds of the

 These are the steps to modify the default branch.